jax79sg/kubejob/single-train/README.md

 `python3 /image_classification_single.py` is the command to run your training script

-When you run the command, you would see something like following
+When you run the command, you would see something like following (*Note that this script ensures only 1 epoch is run for testing sake*)
 ```bash
 2020-07-11 13:45:41.014731: I tensorflow/stream_executor/platform/default/dso_loader.cc:48] Successfully opened dynamic library libcudart.so.10.1
 2.4.0-dev20200705